swimlane/DocSPA/src/docs/modules/README.md

 <small>(optional)</small>

-This module allows embedding StackBlitz projects within markdown using a `embed-stackblitz` custom element.
+This module allows embedding StackBlitz projects within markdown using a `embed-stackblitz` custom element and the [[stackblitz]] shortcode.

 ```js { mark="3,15" }
 import { BrowserModule } from '@angular/platform-browser';